cristianpetrache/pipelinepy/README.md

 # pipelinepy

-This is a Python client callback for the Adobe Pipeline Kafka.
-It is designed to provide a simple and straightforward interface for authenticating IMS users into Kafka.
+This is an OAuth Python client callback for the kafka-python-ng client implementation.
+It is designed to provide a simple and straightforward interface for authenticating Adobe IMS (Identity Management System) users into Kafka.

 ## Installation

-To install the pipelinepy, you can use pip:
+Install pipelinepy using pip:

 ```bash
 pip install pipelinepy